Visited: August 2016

 …and we were done for our day at the museum.

 …I had a ball (of all shapes and sizes)!
-I was overwhelmed by the amount of fascinating items this museum houses.
+I was overwhelmed by the number of fascinating items this museum houses.

 One of my childhood heroes, Tommy Davis of the Los Angeles Dodgers, said, “Nothing like it anywhere else.
 It’s the best thing I’ve ever seen.
 There’s so much information on the history of baseball and all the great players.
 It would take a week to view it all.”
 Amen Tommy!!!